 We'll offer some expanded commentary on each of these persons as required.
 It should be stressed that the magazine was certainly not concerned with more than what might be called a "business" definition of success -- this is not meant to imply that the magazine endorsed heresy, or anything like that.
 They seem to be more observers and reporters of data here than anything else.

-The page with the original list is now offline, but many blogs and other website re-report it; see here for example.
+The page with the original list is now offline.

 My comments here are based on the following considerations:

 - Are these people propogating one of more of the myths listed above (or even a heresy)?

 And if they are, do they do it in such a way that it damages Christianity?
 Certain things like the view of hell as a place of flame, or dispensational eschatology, can be taught in moderation without damage; but some make too much of it.

 - Are they "falling down" on the job?

 Arguably it isn't the place of some of these people in their jobs to be good defenders or informers, and that's why I've put some in a category to reflect that.
 But there are those who, contextually, SHOULD be doing more than they are doing.

 By this I mean, if someone comes to them and asks, "What about the Gospel of Judas/The Da Vinci Code/etc.?" they should be able to at least point people to where to find sound answers.
 If they are the sorts who would reply with a useless answer like "just have faith" or would provide some off the cuff, unsatisfying answer that they think is sufficient, then they are not doing their jobs.

 - Do they encourage serious study of the Bible and a serious understanding of the faith?